TerryTibs/symbolic-resonance-architecture/README.md

-Stuffing things together a bit randomly to see if anything sticks
+Stuffing things together a bit randomly to see if anything sticks. hopefully someone who know what there doing can find sonething useful even if its just some sort of inspiration